If your little one has a mild fever, you can usually treat this at home. We look at ways to help your child recover at home.

 Medicines for treating fever at home

 Medicines like paracetamol and ibuprofen are commonly used to treat fevers at home.
-They can help to lower your child's temperature and make them feel more comfortable, but they don’t treat the cause of the fever (NHS Choices, 2016b; 2016c).
+They can help to lower your child's temperature and make them feel more comfortable, but they don’t treat the cause of the fever (NICE 2019).

 Medicines like paracetamol or ibuprofen are not recommended solely for the purpose of reducing body temperature in children with a fever, or preventing febrile seizures.
-This is because there is no evidence to suggest they decrease the risk of seizures (NICE, 2013).
-But if your child is distressed or in pain you can treat them with the appropriate dose of paracetamol or ibuprofen syrup.
+This is because there is no evidence to suggest they decrease the risk of seizures (NICE, 2019).
+But if your child is distressed or in pain you can treat them with the appropriate dose of paracetamol or ibuprofen syrup (NHS 2020a).

 Paracetamol can be given to children if they are over three months of age (or over two months to treat fever following routine vaccines).
-Ibuprofen can be given to children over three months of age and weighing at least 5 kg (NICE, 2013).
+Ibuprofen can be given to children over three months of age and weighing at least 5 kg (NHS 2018).
 Always read the instructions on the packet.

 Aspirin should not be given to children under 16 years old as there is a small risk it could set off a rare condition called Reye’s syndrome.
-Reye’s syndrome can cause brain and liver damage (NHS Choices, 2016d).
+Reye’s syndrome can cause brain and liver damage (NHS, 2019b).